kepsteen/c0524-code-solutions/typescript-modules/react-modules-quiz-notes.md

 - What are modules?

+Modules are collections of code in external files

 - What is the difference between named and default imports?

+Default imports allow for the content to be named in the import, while named imports are named when exported.

 - What is the difference between named and default exports?